adwelly/blox/README.md

 ## Usage

-Execute the example functions at the end of core.clj, the resulting files in the out sub directory can be viwed with the OpenScad software.
+Execute the example functions at the end of core.clj, the resulting files in the out sub directory can be viewed with the OpenScad software.

 ## License